aydrian/giphy-responder/README.md

 # Giphy Responder

-This application will utilize [SparkPost][1] to respond to an email with trending gifs using the [Giphy API](https://github.com/Giphy/GiphyAPI) based on the subject line.
+This application will utilize [SparkPost][1] to respond to an email with gifs using the [Giphy API](https://github.com/Giphy/GiphyAPI) search based keywords in the subject line.

 ## Setup